The Insiders Guide to Gluten Free Living

 Initiation to the Club I Never Intended to Join

 I definitely didn’t seek out the Gluten- free life.
 When I joined this club it was by default.
 If I would have known about the hard core initiation that I would have to go through, I’m not sure I would have jumped on board so readily.
 Giving up almost every great restaurant that I loved and having to eat products that tasted like cardboard for over a year wasn’t pleasant, but I had a vested interest….my son.
 I couldn’t let him go it alone.
-So, I think I almost convinced myself on purpose that I had gluten intolerance even before I found out I actually did so that I could offer support to Nathan in this difficult part of his life.
+So, I think I almost convinced myself on purpose that I had gluten intolerance so that I could offer support to Nathan in this difficult part of his life.

-Although my life has been changed both physically and mentally from living Gluten-free, I don’t claim that I’ve walked in my son’s shoes because unlike him, I don’t suffer from Celiac Disease.
+Although my life has been changed both physically and mentally from living Gluten-free, I don’t claim that I’ve walked in my son’s shoes because unlike him, I don’t suffer from severe Gluten Intolerance.
 Meaning, that I don’t have skin issues, stomach aches, digestive issues, attention/focus issues, mood swings, vitamin and mineral deficiencies, and leaky gut syndrome.
-I can empathize and I do, but it’s tough to have Celiac and it’s constant work to keep yourself clean.
+I can empathize and I do, but it’s tough to have a severe gluten intolerance or Celiac and it’s constant work to keep yourself clean.
 I admire my son and his diligence and allegiance to this club that he never wanted to join.
 He’s moved up in the ranks and his membership is “gold” now.
 He’s loyal and he has seen great change in his life as a result.
 He deserves an award!

 As a result of joining myself, I have reaped great benefits as well.
 My memory capacity has increased.
 I’m not as forgetful.
 As well, I never suffer from indigestion, or that heavy, full feeling after I eat.
 I don’t feel stuffed and therefore I don’t experience that pain in my stomach anymore after eating a heavy meal.
 I feel lighter, have a lot more energy.
-I feel younger and that’s important because I’ll be 50 in a few years!
+I feel younger and that’s important because I’m in my 50’s now.

 Although my son became much better after we took him off these foods, he still had issues, which made me question myself a lot.
 This self doubt and guilt for taking away all the treats and comfort foods had me breaking the club rules a lot.
 We found ourselves spinning round and round and up and down like a yo yo for a few years.
 It didn’t help that my family was non-supportive during this time.
 I was deemed crazy for taking away Nathan’s milk, bread and candy, the sustenance of a child’s life!
 (Praise the Lord, they have all since embraced it fully.)
 It didn’t help that that we moved to three different countries during these years, as well.
 When we were living in Asia, everything had soy sauce in it!
 When he would react, I automatically assumed it was just the soy, but it was a double whammy for him because soy sauce is full of wheat too, which contains gluten!